euangoddard/xmas-2014/about/index.md

 In addition to these basic properties, items can define one (or more) of the following methods:

-- `on_tick` -- called when ever the `Ticker` causes a tick
+- `on_tick` -- called when ever the `Ticker` fires a tick
 - `on_buy` -- called when ever one of these items is purchased
 - `on_present_making` -- called when ever the user clicks on the *make present* button

 I experimented with various approaches to this, and this allowed for the greatest degree of flexibility to delegate the effect to the item itself.
-In the end, none of the items had dual effects (they merely implemented one of the above methods).
+In the end, none of the items had multiple effects (they merely implemented one of the above methods).
 Moreover, the similarities of the implementations could be factored out:

 #### `on_tick()`